zeke-io/endline/README.md

 [![NPM Version][npm-version-image]][npm-package-url]
 [![License][npm-license-image]](LICENSE)

-⚠️ **This project is still in its early stages and under active development, so it is not ready to use in a production environment.**
+⚠️ **This project is still in its early stages and under active development.
+It is not yet ready to be used in a production environment.**

 ## Getting Started